OS X and Chrome change js doesn't change field visibility correctly

 vpn_ipsec_phase1.php - If you edit it with AES 256 chosen, then select 3DES, it leaves the 256 box there initially.
 Then click back on the ealgo box, it blinks, and the ealgo_keylen box is hidden.
 Click 3DES again to close the ealgo box and it remains correctly hidden.
 Similar then if you change back to AES, initially there is no keylen box.
 Click ealgo and it blinks and the keylen box appears.

 Similar if you switch from IKEv1 to v2 or vice-versa and look for the hide/show of 'Negotiation mode' field.

 vpn_openvpn_server.php - for instance change the server mode between shared key and SSL/TLS modes and look for the appropriate Cryptographic Settings fields changing (or not).
 Same behavior as described for vpn_ipsec_phase1.php, if you click back in the box it blinks and sets the fields appropriately.

-#3 Updated by Steve Beaver about 4 years ago
+#3 Updated by Steve Beaver over 4 years ago

 - Status changed from Confirmed to Feedback

 - Assignee changed from Steve Beaver to Chris Linstruth

 This issue is caused by the way Chrome handles "click" events bound to select inputs.

 Changing the JQuery from "click" to "change" fixes the issue and works across all browsers. e.g.: